jbkrege/MelodyMaker/README.md

 ## Build

-Melody requires node, npm and webpack to build.
+MelodyMaker requires node, npm and webpack to build.

 1. `npm install` to install all the dependencies
 2. `webpack -p` to build the production code